ruckus/quickeebooks/README.md

 Create or fetch an instance of a `Model` object and pass it to the corresponding service `create` or `update` method.

 You will need make sure you supply all required fields for that Intuit object, so consult the documentation.
-For instance the documentation for a `Customer` object is at: [https://ipp.developer.intuit.com/0010_Intuit_Partner_Platform/0050_Data_Services/0400_QuickBooks_Online/Customer](Intuit Customer Object)
+For instance the documentation for a `Customer` object is at: [Intuit Customer Object](https://ipp.developer.intuit.com/0010_Intuit_Partner_Platform/0050_Data_Services/0400_QuickBooks_Online/Customer)

 ## Creating a single object